 A great deal has changed since then.

 We all know about Social Security’s solvency problems.
 We also know that most pension plans have been replaced by do-it-yourself 401(k) plans and the like.
-Meanwhile, the nation’s personal savings rate has declined to 1% from 5% just within the last 10 years.
+Meanwhile, the nation’s personal savings rate has varied from as low as 0% to as high as 5% just in the last 10 years.